bitdog-io/bitdog-client/docs/commandMessage.md

-﻿#Subscription message
+﻿#Command message
-Subscription messages are sent by the node to the hub to request a subscription to a data topic.
+Command messages are sent from a node to another node to invoke an action.

-##Example subscription message
+##Example command message

 	{
 	// (h) Message header
 	// This property is created by the node and describes the content of the data message "h": {

 			// (h.c) Message class
 			// The message class defines the kind of message this is.
-			// There are five kinds of messages data, command, subscription, question, and configuration "c":"subscription",
+			"c":"command",

+			// (h.n) Message name
+			// This is a unique name for the command on the node.
+			"n":"Turn on/off light",

+			// (h.d) Destination node id.
+			// This is the node id of the node to send the command to.
+			"d":"234234-234234-2342-23423-2342"
 		},

 	// (d) Message data
-	// This property is created by the node and represents the data payload of the message.
+	// This property is created by the sending node and represents the commnad payload of the message.
 	"d": {
-			// (d.i) Source node filter.
-			"i":"*",

-			// (d.n) Message data source name filter.
-			"n":"Position",

-			// (d.m) Subscription mode "add" or "remove".
-			"m":"add"
+			// Any data as defined by the message data type
+			"light":"on"
 		},

 	// (c) Hub header